 Pinterest wants to send traffic to quality sites that provide a great user experience.
 In fact, they won’t even take your money to send ad traffic to pages that are full of pop ups and ads, so it seems likely that sites like that will see their content suffer in search.

 Then there’s quantity.
-Pinterest wants you to Pin consistently – and they want your fresh content.
-So, try to create new content on your site at least weekly – and make sure there is a Pinnable image on every post!
-If you don’t have time for that, make new images for existing content – that works great, too!
+Pinterest wants you to Pin consistently, but it also wants you to Pin high quality, fresh content.
+Try to create new content on your site at least weekly – and make sure there is a Pinnable image on every post!
+When in doubt, lean towards fewer high quality Pins, rather than spamming your account with low quality or duplicate Pins.

 Need help being more consistent on Pinterest?
 Schedule all your Pins for the week in minutes with Tailwind!
-Try a free (no credit card required) trial.
-Sign up with Pinterest.
+Try a free (no credit card required) trial. [sc name=”Pinterest Signup – Text Link”]

 Pinterest SEO Wrap Up